 Electricity Related Allocation.

-Electrical Distribution Utility Sector Allocation for Budget Years 2021 through 2030.
+Electrical Distribution Utility Sector Allocation.
 Allowance amounts allocated to each eligible electrical distribution utility will be determined pursuant to section 95892(a).
-The Executive Officer will allocate to the limited use holding account and/or allowance allocation holding account pursuant to sections 95892(b) and 95831(a)(6) for each electrical distribution utility by October 24, of each calendar year beginning in 2020 for allocation from the 2021 annual allowance budget and continuing through 2029 for allocation from the 2030 annual allowance budget.
+The Executive Officer will allocate to the limited use holding account and/or allowance allocation holding account pursuant to sections 95892(a), 95892(b) and 95831(a)(6) for each electrical distribution utility by October 24, of each calendar year beginning in 2020 for allocation from the 2021 annual allowance budget.

 Allocation to Public Wholesale Water Agencies.
 The Executive Officer will place an annual individual allowance allocation in the allowance allocation holding account, pursuant to sections 95895 and 95831(a)(6), of a public wholesale water agency by October 24 of each calendar year beginning in 2020 for allocation from the 2021 annual allowance budget.